North Carolina’s health insurance rates for Obamacare have declined for the past few years. You may qualify to enroll in a 2020 plan and save money.

 However, new carriers later joined the Marketplace offering residents in certain areas more choices.
 Cigna joined North Carolina’s Health Insurance Marketplace in 2017,2 and Ambetter followed for the 2019 plan year.3 A new insurer, Bright Health, joined the exchange for 2020.4

-Four carriers offer individual and family plans on North Carolina’s health insurance exchange for 2020.5 Blue Cross Blue Shield services most of the state and control 96 % of North Carolina’s individual health insurance market.
+Six insurance carriers offer individual and family plans on North Carolina’s health insurance exchange for 2021.5 Blue Cross Blue Shield services most of the state and control 96 % of North Carolina’s individual health insurance market.

 North Carolina Health Insurance Premiums